petekeller2/Epilogue-Starter-Kit/readme.md

 # Getting Started

 Put your credentials into src/config.js.
-Run `gulp test-staging-server` and `gulp test-server` to see if Epilogue Starter Kit is working properly locally.

-If everything is working, you can start by adding or editing resources in the resources folder.
+After that, you can start by adding or editing resources in the resources folder.
 To learn more about resources in Epilogue Starter Kit, [read this.](https://github.com/petekeller2/epilogue-starter-kit/wiki/Resources) You should read Epilogue's documentation as well to fully understand resources